 Presenting Comorbidity Data to Your Care Team

-When you arrive at any appointment with data that shows how your conditions interact, you become the integration point.
-You can show your cardiologist that POTS symptom severity correlates with your worst joint days.
-You can show your rheumatologist that MCAS reaction days precede joint flares.
-This cross-condition data is often the most valuable thing you can bring to an appointment because no single specialist is generating it.
+You become the integration point.
+Walk in with data that shows how the conditions interact and the appointment changes.
+Show the cardiologist that your worst joint days line up with your highest heart rate deltas.
+Show the rheumatologist that MCAS reaction days precede joint flares by 24 to 48 hours.
+That cross-condition picture is often the most valuable thing you can bring to a visit, because no single specialist is generating it for you.

 Using the Right Tool for Multi-System Tracking